-Today is a good day to tell the world that you welcome immigrants to the United States.
+Today—in fact—any day—is a good day to tell the world that you welcome immigrants to the United States.
 The Washtenaw Health Plan and Washtenaw County Health Department have submitted comments opposing the changes in "public charge" regulations.
-Comments can be submitted until December 10th (just a few more days!).
+Comments could be submitted until December 10th, 2018.

 What Is The Issue?